hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

-In this document, _backup management_ refers to all mechanisms surrounding the goal to guarantee the availability of the private key and state, but with special care to avoid state reuse by rolling back to a state in which already-used OTS keys are still available.
+In this document, _backup management_ refers to all mechanisms surrounding the goal to guarantee the availability of the private key and state, but with special care to avoid state reuse by not rolling back to a state in which already-used OTS keys are still available.

 These mechanisms include procedures and protocols that aim to: